harshavardhan-net/harshavardhan-net/index.md

 ---
 layout: default
 title: Harshavardhan Dwarapu
-description: Official Harshavardhan Dwarapu website!
+description: My Official Website!
 ---
-## Chat/Meet Online
+### Welcome

-<p>Hi there! thanks for visiting this page.
-Please feel free to click the chat icon to start a conversation.
-Also, if you have a scheduled video meeting with Harshavardhan Dwarapu, you can click on "Join Meeting".</p>
+<p>Hi there, thanks for visiting my official website.
+Please feel free to click the chat icon to start a conversation with me.</p>

+### Join Meeting

+<p>If you have already scheduled a video meeting with me, you can click on "Join Meeting".</p>

 <a href="{{ site.meet_url }}" target="_blank">Join Meeting
               <svg style="display: inline-block; width: 1em; height: 1em;" viewbox="0